nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Relational Adjectives (Pertainyms):** Chikungunya (pertaining to or caused by the chikungunya virus).

-### Expanded Definition and Usage Notes\nThe chikungunya virus is a significant threat in many parts of the world, particularly in Africa, Asia, and increasingly in the Americas, where it has caused substantial outbreaks.
+### Expanded Definition and Usage:
+The chikungunya virus is a significant threat in many parts of the world, particularly in Africa, Asia, and increasingly in the Americas, where it has caused substantial outbreaks.
 The disease can lead to debilitating joint pain that persists for months or even years in some patients.
 Absolute prevention of infection relies heavily on mosquito control measures, as there are currently no specific antiviral treatments available, and the public health response primarily focuses on symptomatic relief and vector control.